List of Shortland Street characters introduced in 2016

 Shortland Street is a New Zealand television soap opera.
 It was first broadcast on 25 May 1992 and currently airs on television network TVNZ 2.
 The following is a list of characters that appeared on the show in 2016 by order of first appearance.
-All characters are introduced by the shows executive producer Maxine Fleming.
+All characters are introduced by the show's executive producer Maxine Fleming.
 The 25th season of Shortland Street began airing on 19 January 2016 and concluded on 19 December 2016, and its 25th anniversary was in May 2017.

 Blue Nathan

 Bluebell "Blue" Nathan, played by Tash Keddy, made his first appearance on 10 March 2016.
 Keddy is the first transgender actor to play a transgender character on the show.
 Shortland Street producer Maxine Fleming said there were around 12 actors auditioning for the part.
 Keddy auditioned with no acting experience and had never seen Shortland Street.
 Keddy was initially contracted for 12 months.
 Fleming commented, "We talked to Tash extensively to ensure he was up to the challenge of this and was robust enough to deal with the attention it was going to bring, and also had the right support in his life.
 We were convinced he was the right person for the role."
 The show's production company hired Cole Meyers, a consultant from the transgender community, to help out with Blue's introduction.
 Meyers thought the casting was "a big deal" and hoped the character would receive a positive reaction from viewers.
 On 1 April 2018, it was reported by Ophelia Buckleton from Stuff.co.nz that Keddy would be leaving his role as Blue after 2 years on the show.
 Keddy felt that the role had "hugely" changed the transgender community.
 He also revealed that his backstory is largely autobiographic as Tash is a real-life fine arts student.